HajDragon/ATOM-GPT/README.md

 - Verify no port conflicts on 3000

 **Connection Issues:**
-- Check backend is running on port 8000
+- Check backend is running on correct port
-- Ensure CORS is properly configured
+- Ensure CORS is properly configured in `.env` file
 - Check browser console for error messages

+**LM Studio Issues:**
+- Verify LM Studio is running on the configured port
+- Check `LM_STUDIO_URL` in your `.env` file
+- Ensure the model is loaded in LM Studio
+- Try the fallback URL if primary connection fails

 ## quick start